 Thanks for stopping by.
 This past year has been a real roller-coaster, and I've been enjoying my decision to go "full indy".
 Right now I'm currently engaged in some projects which I should be able to share with you in a few months.
-Things that are on my mind that I am planning on addressing soon: exploring the idea that language is design, the broader implications of screens in our lives, process and service design, and how design decisions and responsibilities in business can be improved.
+Things that are on my mind that I am planning on addressing soon: the broader implications of screens in our lives, process and service design, and how design decisions and responsibilities in business can be improved.

 I provide strategic insight and advice about improving your business using design.
 I can show you how different kinds of design improve different aspects of your business and how you can design change and innovation into your company's culture.